YourAverageLink/ssgz/README.md

 The Tricks Menu contains some specific functionality to help practice tricks.
 Currently, the only trick supported is Wing Ceremony Cutscene Skip.

-- When activated, you will be loaded into the save prompt before the Wing Ceremony.
+- **Wing Ceremony Cutscene Skip** - When activated, you will be loaded into the save prompt before the Wing Ceremony.
 The game will keep track of your A presses and evaluate your timing on WCCS.
 Pressing D-Pad Left will reload the area to retry.
 This also kills Link, to make the reload much faster if you succeed.
+- **Guay Deathwarp** - When activated, you will be loaded into the Sky as though you just performed the Sky RBW in most early game Skyloft routes, your health will be set to 6 hearts, and the flag for the Fi text near the Faron Pillar will be unset, allowing you to practice the deathwarp with the guay.
+Pressing D-Pad Left will reload the area to retry.

 ## Debug / Extra Features